teenage-coder/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
 This is the Repository of our Data Analysis with Python Course specially designed for teenagers.
 You can visit our course by clicking on the link below.
 Link: https://teenagecoder.com/data-analysis

-This reposiroty includes all the codes written in this Introduction to Python Course by Teenage Coder.
+This reposiroty includes all the codes written in Data Analysis Course by Teenage Coder.